 Although there is no legal requirement, all newly formed UK companies should separate personal and business transactions in their bank accounts.
 Various introductory products are available from the big high street banks for start-up enterprises and incentives for existing businesses switching their account.
-The most popular services are shown below.
+Below are the most popular services available.

 All of the banks also offer additional services to help manage your day to day transactions, including: